This vegan cheese, onion and potato pie is a plant-based adaptation of the old school dinners British cheese, onion and potato pie.

 Bake the pastry case:

-- Prepare your oven dish by greasing and then lining with some greaseproof paper if necessary.
-I used a ceramic casserole dish so it only needed greasing and not the paper.
+- Prepare your oven dish by greasing with some margarine and then lining with some greaseproof paper if necessary.
+We used a ceramic casserole dish so it only needed greasing and not the paper.

-- Add a piece of scrunched up greaseproof or sheet of kitchen foil to cover the pastry.
-Blind bake the pastry case for 15 minutes.
+- Add a piece of scrunched up greaseproof paper or sheet of kitchen foil to cover the pastry.
+Pre-bake the pastry case for 15 minutes.

-- Turn the oven down to 160 Fan/ 180 Celsius/ 356 Fahrenheit/ Gas 4.
+- Turn the oven down to 160 Fan,180 Celsius, 356 Fahrenheit, or Gas 4.
 Remove the kitchen foil and bake for another 10 minutes.

-- Melt a tablespoon of vegan margarine in a small saucepan.Once melted add 4 tablespoons of potato water.Mix with a fork or wooden spoon.
+- Melt the margarine in a small saucepan.Once melted add 4 tablespoons of potato cooking liquid and mix with a fork.1 tablespoon plant-based margarine

-- Add 2 tablespoon of wholemeal flour and mix continuously for a few minutes to cook the flour.
+- Add the wholemeal flour and mix continuously for a few minutes to cook the flour.2 tablespoon plain wholemeal flour

-- If your roux is too thick add a few more tablespoon of potato water to thin.
+- If your flour mix is too thick add a few more tablespoons of potato water to thin it down a little.

-- Slowly add the plant milk whisking all the time.
+- Slowly add the milk whisking all the time.375 millilitres plant-based milk

-- Bring to the boil, lower the heat and simmer gently for about 5 minutes.
-The sauce will become thicker.
-Stir frequently to prevent sticking and burning.
+- Bring to the boil, lower the heat, and simmer gently for about 5 minutes.
+The sauce will become thicker, so stir frequently to prevent sticking and if necessary turn the heat to low.

-- Take off the heat and mix through ¼ cup of nutritional yeast flakes and one teaspoon of white miso paste.Check the seasoning and add salt and pepper to taste.
+- Remove the saucepan from the heat and mix through the nutritional yeast flakes and the white miso paste.Check the seasoning and add salt and pepper to taste.25 grams nutritional yeast flakes, 1 teaspoon white miso paste

 Assemble and finish baking the pie: